rackerlabs/design-system/_component_design/breadcrumbs.md

 ### Too long

-If the trail of breadcrumbs is too long, shorten or truncate the breadcrumb labels.
-If the trail of breadcrumbs is still too long, remove the current +2 breadcrumb and include just the current +1 and current breadcrumbs.
+If the trail of breadcrumbs is too long, first try to shorten the breadcrumb label.
+For example, instead of **Fanatical Support for AWS Overview** use **Overview**.

-Visual to include: **Top > ... > Current +1 > Current**
+If you cannot shorten the breadcrumb label due to legal obligations, then truncate it.
+For example, the truncated version of **Fanatical Support for AWS Overview** is **Fanatical Supp...r AWS Overview**.
+See [Ellipses]({{site.baseurl}}\style\punctuation.html#ellipses) for more information on truncating text.

 {% endcolumn %}